Integration of Tobacco Use Treatment into Healthcare

 Summer: Monday June 21 through Thursday June 24, 2021

 COVID-19 UPDATE: Due to restrictions on public gatherings, the Summer MTTS course will be conducted virtually using the Zoom meeting platform.

 Credit Hours: Up to 30 Category I Hours

-Description: Integration of Tobacco Use Treatment into Healthcare is a 5-day, highly interactive training program for working healthcare professionals, designed to help providers develop directorship-level skills in tobacco dependence treatment.
-Participants deepen their expertise through concentrated examination of accepted standards of care, analysis of current research findings, and hands-on application of tobacco treatment principles.
-Successful participants receive a Certificate of Professional Development from the Perelman School of Medicine, and will qualify for designation as Master Tobacco Treatment Specialist (CTTS-M) after fulfilling additional clinical requirements.
+Description: Integration of tobacco treatment skills into the daily routines of healthcare is a prerequisite for achieving the highest quality outcomes.
+Whether your concern is screening for lung cancer, preventing hospital readmission, or simply maximizing the impact of outpatient chronic illness management, this highly interactive training program is designed to help providers develop advanced skills in tobacco dependence treatment.
+Participants deepen their expertise through concentrated examination of accepted standards of care, analysis of current research findings, and hands-on application of specialized treatment principles.
+Successful participants receive a Certificate of Professional Development from the Perelman School of Medicine – University of Pennsylvania, and are eligible for certification as Certified Tobacco Treatment Specialist (CTTS) through the Association for Addiction Professionals (NAADAC).

 The course is appropriate for healthcare providers from disciplines with both direct and indirect patient care responsibility.
 The syllabus is designed to be applicable to the needs of most professionals involved in the treatment of tobacco dependence, including but not limited to: